rel-2/rel2vpn/README.md

 the machine it runs on.
 Our servers receive only the public key, so nobody at rel2 can impersonate your device.
 Because the server never holds the private key, "download the configuration again" means a **new key**: every GenConfig shows a fresh configuration once, and the previous one stops working.

-Devices created before September 2026 keep a server-generated key until their next GenConfig replaces it (the data export marks them).
+That is the default, and the choice is yours per device: **Keep the key on the server** (a checkbox when you add a device, and in its Edit dialog) makes the server generate and keep the key instead.
+Then **Configuration** shows the current configuration again at any time — same key, nothing changes — and switching such a device to a route with a different entry server only needs the configuration re-installed, not a new key: the right choice for a device far away that you set up once and may need to move between routes later.
+Turning the switch on makes a new key right then (install that configuration once);
+turning it off deletes the key from our side while the device keeps working, and its next configuration comes from GenConfig.
+The data export marks devices whose key we hold.
+Devices created before September 2026 simply have the switch on, and stay that way — nothing to do; the same goes for the machine of an app or CLI installed before then.

 ---

-## Anchor mode — your home as an exit
+## Anchor mode — your own exit

 ### What an Anchor is

 rel² is not only a VPN — it also connects you to your own machines.
-A computer you own — the desktop at home, a NAS, a Raspberry Pi, a small server, a GL.iNet router — becomes an **Anchor**: an exit that belongs to you.
-Wherever you travel, your phone and laptop keep leaving the internet from home, with the home address and the home country: local streaming and services that are "for residents only", banking that wants the IP it knows.
+A computer you own — the desktop at home, a NAS, a Raspberry Pi, a VPS abroad, a GL.iNet router — becomes an **Anchor**: a *custom exit* that belongs to you.
+Wherever you travel, your phone and laptop keep leaving the internet from that machine, with its address and its country: local streaming and services that are "for residents only", banking that wants the IP it knows.
 You can let named people — family abroad, a friend — use it too, by invitation.
 Nothing is offered to strangers and nothing is sold; this is your connection, for your people.